 Ford Motor Company knew it needed a response, and fast, when Chevrolet rolled out the Corvette prototype in January 1953.
 The concept for its Thunderbird was born the very next month.
-From idea to rolling reality in just one year, the Ford Thunderbird prototype was finished on this day in 1954 and would debut the following day at the Detroit Auto Show.
+From idea to rolling reality in just one year, the Ford Thunderbird prototype received its finishing touches this day in 1954 and would debut the following day at the Detroit Auto Show.

 The Thunderbird would go into production that fall and officially go on sale as a 1955 model on October 22.
-Billed as a personal luxury car and not a sports car, the car became a smash success in its first year, selling 16,155 units to just 700 Corvettes.
+Billed as a personal luxury car, not a sports car, it smashed expectations in its first year, selling 16,155 units.
+This compared favorably to the Corvette, of which only 700 sold that year.
 From 1955 to 1957 the Thunderbird remained largely unchanged, but in 1958 it was completely redesigned and included a backseat.
 The four passenger coupes and convertibles of 1958 sold nearly double that of 1957 model.
 The Thunderbird would go through 11 generations in its lifetime, including many massive redesigns.
 The final Thunderbirds, produced from 2002 to 2005 were of retro style, paying homage to the original cars of the mid 1950s.